nestorrente/erdiagram/docs/Database_model.md

 ### Directions

+_The auto-incremental modifier is intended for OOP classes code generation, and it's not used in database model generation._

-Relationship's directions are no taken into account when generating the _database model_.
-The reason for this is that the relationship's direction defines how the data can be accessed (i.e. it's possible to get the roles of a user, but it's not possible to get the users that have a specific role), which is out of the scope of the _database model_, as data can be queried in any way using `JOIN` statements.
+The main reason for ignoring the direction of the relationship in the database model is because it's used to define how the data can be accessed (i.e. it's possible to get the roles of a user, but it's not possible to get the users that have a specific role), which is out of the scope of the _database model_, as database data can be queried in any direction using `JOIN` statements.